Department of Mechanical Engineering

 To be eligible to graduate, undergraduate students must complete all course requirements for their program with a cumulative Quality Point Average of at least 2.00 for all courses taken.
 For undergraduate students who enrolled at Carnegie Mellon as freshmen and whose freshman grades cause the cumulative QPA to fall below 2.0, this requirement is modified to be a cumulative QPA of at least 2.0 for all courses taken after the freshman year.
 Note, however, the cumulative QPA that appears on the student's final transcript will be calculated based on all grades in all courses taken, including freshman year.
 The Mechanical Engineering Department requires that students attain a quality point average of 2.00 or higher for all required Mechanical Engineering core courses.

 Pursuant to university rules, students can repeat a course in which a grade below C was attained in order to achieve the QPA requirement.
 When a course is repeated, all grades will be recorded on the official academic transcript and will be calculated in the student's QPA.
-The highest grade so obtained will be used to calculate the quality point average for all required Mechanical Engineering courses.
+For all required Mechanical Engineering courses, the highest grade obtained between the original and the repeated class will be used to calculate the Mechanical Engineering OPA.